Aliases for IFIT1 Gene

 GeneCards Summary for IFIT1 Gene

 IFIT1 (Interferon-Induced Protein With Tetratricopeptide Repeats 1) is a Protein Coding gene.
-Among its related pathways are Interferon Signaling and Interferon Signaling.
+Diseases associated with IFIT1 include hepatitis c.
+Among its related pathways are Immune System and Interleukin receptor SHC signaling.
 GO annotations related to this gene include RNA binding.
 An important paralog of this gene is IFIT3.

 UniProtKB/Swiss-Prot for IFIT1 Gene